elliottkrome/dot-emacs/README.md

-# my useful and mostly portable dot emacs
+# my useful and portable dot-emacs
 I declared dot emacs bankruptcy (for the first time) recently.

 I don't want to do that again, so I am starting over with the goals: